MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/dialer-not-visible-in-crm.md

 ---
 title: Teams dialer isn't visible in Dynamics 365 Sales
-description: Provides a resolution for an issue where a seller can't see the Microsoft Teams dialer in Dynamics 365 Sales due to cached browsing data or the Read privileges. ms.reviewer: t-ronioded ms.date: 08/16/2023
+description: Provides a resolution for an issue where a seller can't see the Microsoft Teams dialer in Dynamics 365 Sales due to cached browsing data or the Read privilege. ms.reviewer: t-ronioded ms.date: 08/18/2023
 ---
 # Teams dialer isn't visible in Dynamics 365 Sales

-This article provides resolutions for an issue where the Microsoft Teams dialer isn't visible in Dynamics 365 Sales.
+This article provides resolutions for an issue where the Microsoft Teams dialer isn't visible in Microsoft Dynamics 365 Sales.

 ## Symptoms